-What is the SRO Office and what does it do?
+What are the grants offices and what do they do?

-What types of support does the SRO office offer and to whom?
+What types of support do the grants offices offer and to whom?

-Who works in the SRO office and how do I reach them?
+Who works in CFR and SRO and how do I reach them?

 Thanks, but I don't need any assistance.
 Should I still contact the grants offices when I submit a grant?

 The Sponsored Research Office and the Office of Corporate and Foundation Relations are responsible for supporting all grant-related activities at Bowdoin.
 The offices are also the "official record keepers" for the College and oversee all record retention processes.
 Even if you are applying for a fellowship, and don't require College approval, please keep us informed!